shhong/cbmanifold/README.md

 ## Installation

 Currently, the package is not available on PyPI.
-You can install it by cloning the repository and running `pip install [-e] .` from the root directory.
+You can install it by cloning the repository and running `pip install .` (or `pip install -e .` for the development mode) from the root directory.

 ## Usage